frederic-perez/AmE-dictionary/data/idioms.md

 __love (someone) to the moon (and back)__
 __love handles__ _slang_ An accumulation of fat around one’s midsection. _I need to go back to the gym and start working out again if I want to lose these love handles in time for the wedding._
 __low man on the ladder__ The person (not necessarily male) with the least amount of experience, authority, and/or influence in a social or corporate hierarchy. _It can be a little daunting going from being a senior in high school to low man on the ladder again as a college freshman._
-__low-hanging fruit__ :two::dart: The most easily achieved of a set of tasks or goals.
+__low-hanging fruit__ :three::dart: The most easily achieved of a set of tasks or goals.
 __lower the bar__ To lower the standards of quality that are expected of or required for something.
 __lubrication payment__ A small sum of money or other gifts or services to be paid or given to government officials to expedite business operations in countries that do not prohibit such activity. _Whenever I start up a new factory overseas, I make sure to bring along enough cash on hand for any lubrication payments I may need to make._
 __luck in__ To be very lucky or fortunate; to experience particularly good luck.
 (A nonstandard variant of “luck out.”) _I really lucked in with my graduate school program.
 I have the most amazing group of professors and peers!_